The Pilot (Doctor Who): Continuity

 The Doctor keeps framed pictures of his wife, River Song, and granddaughter, Susan Foreman, on his desk, along with a collection of his sonic screwdrivers from both the classic and revival series.

 While being chased by the sentient oil through time, the TARDIS crew journeys to a battle in the war between the Daleks and Movellans, first mentioned in the Fourth Doctor story Destiny of the Daleks (1979).

 The Doctor prepares to wipe Bill's memories of her experiences with him in the same way he wiped Donna Noble's memories in "Journey's End" (2008).
 When Bill asks The Doctor how he would feel having his memory wiped, Clara's theme plays in the background, referencing events of the Series 9 finale "Hell Bent".

 Production

 The read-through for this episode and the next episode, "Smile", took place on 14 June 2016.
 Filming for these episodes began on 20 June 2016 and concluded on 28 July 2016.
 The episode was originally titled "A Star in Her Eye"; it was announced a month before its broadcast in March 2017 that the title had been changed to "The Pilot", to reflect the "rebooting" of the programme with the new series.

 Cast notes

 This is the first episode to feature Pearl Mackie as companion Bill Potts.

 It also marks the second appearance of Jennifer Hennessy in Doctor Who, who last appeared as Valerie in the third-series episode "Gridlock" (2007).
+Stephanie Hyam's character Heather appears again at the end of the season in the episode The Doctor Falls.